pheianox/shifremen/README.md

 ## Install
 All packages are avaiable on [homepage](https://shifremen.vercel.app/)

-## License
+## Contributions
-Take a look at LICENSE.md
+Welcome to good help